DeStore-Network/code_of_conduct/README.md

-We expect all members of the DeStore Network community to abide by this Code of Conduct at all times in all DeStore Network community venues, online and in person, and in one-on-one communications pertaining to Filecoin affairs.
+We expect all members of the DeStore Network community to abide by this Code of Conduct at all times in all DeStore Network community venues, online and in person, and in one-on-one communications pertaining to DeStore Network affairs.

 This policy covers the usage of DeStore Network public infrastructure, as well as other DeStore Network websites, DeStore Network related events, and any other services offered by or on behalf of the DeStore Network community.
 It also